aderixon/gitlab-runner-role/README.md

       API token for GitLab host.
     gitlab_runners_token:
-      GitLab runner registration token; if not set, it will be retrieved from the GitLab host if possible.
+      GitLab runner registration token; if not set, it will be retrieved from the Rails interface on the GitLab host if possible.
     gitlab_runners_cache_token:
       Whether to cache the GitLab runner registration token locally to save time on repeated runs (boolean, default: true).